 - Test and debug a program and ensure it meets requirements before release.

-The detailed syllabus for the Computing module is publicly available, so that there is complete clarity about what is covered.
+The detailed syllabus for the Documents module is publicly available, so that there is complete clarity about what is covered.

 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.